Welcome to today's edition of the Rush 24-7 podcast.

 So these cars pose a potential safety risk, but we're not going to tell you that because it might hurt sales.

-This is what happened when the regime runs businesses.
+This would happen when the regime runs businesses.

 What happened when government runs businesses?